Preliminary Report Structure

 preliminary report must conform to the following structure:

-Give your project title, student name, student registration number and
+Give your project title, student name, student number and

 Describe the problem that you intend to tackle.
 Explain the scope and